3RN0D3P/Scripts/Ansible/WinRM-Doc/Readme.md

 ## Dependencies check

  Ansible requires PowerShell version 3.0 and .NET Framework 4.0 or newer to function on older operating systems like Server 2008 and Windows 7.
- The base image does not meet this requirement.

  Get Powershell version
 `($PSVersionTable).PSVersion`